GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     ```

 ### Explore the VCF format:
-At this stage you can use various tools to analyse the vcf file.
-Exploring the vcf is beyond the scope of this workshop.
+- At this stage you can use various tools to analyse the vcf file.
+- Exploring the vcf is beyond the scope of this workshop.
+Please refer to [official documentation on VCF provided by Broad Institute](]https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format)

 Now we are ready for the [Next Lesson](2_AutomaticVariantC.md) to put all these commands in a script.